 Rental revenue is based on rents from leases entered into with tenants on closing of the applicable acquisitions, all of which are triple-net leases and as such include recoverable realty taxes.
-The Dilawri Leases have remaining lease terms ranging from approximately 10.3 to 18.3 years, with an average remaining lease term of 14.6 years and an annual basic rent escalation of 1.5% in each year during the initial term.
+The Dilawri Leases have remaining lease terms ranging from approximately 10 to 18.6 years, with an average remaining lease term of 14.2 years and an annual basic rent escalation of 1.5% in each year during the initial term.
 The Porsche JLR Edmonton property has an initial 17-year term and an annual base rent escalator of 1.0% after the fifth year of the term.
 Two of the Initial Properties are subject to land leases.
 Land lease expense includes straight line rent on the land leases over the expected lease term and recoverable realty taxes that have been paid by the REIT.
-The property revenue and costs are in-line with the Financial Forecast.

-Property revenue totaled \$8,308, with \$7,475 attributable to the 26 Initial Properties and the remaining balance of \$833 attributable to the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie).
+For Q2 2016, rental revenue of \$8,302 was \$827 higher than the Adjusted Financial Forecast.
+For YTD 2016, rental revenue of \$16,609 was \$1,659 higher than the Adjusted Financial Forecast.
+The increases were attributable mainly to the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie).

-Property costs totaled \$1,073, with \$980 attributable to the 26 Initial Properties.
-The remaining balance of \$93 attributable to the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie).
+The increase in property costs of \$40 and \$116 from the Adjusted Financial Forecast for Q2 2016 and for YTD 2016, respectively, was attributable to the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie).